 Georgian participants

-The project is focusing on motivating teachers to play an active role for securing the SDG goal on ’securing education for all young people including social disadvantaged, minority groups and people from remote regions.
+The project is focusing on motivating teachers to play an active role for securing the SDG goal on student centred teaching, teachers’ pedagogical freedom, securing education for all young people including social disadvantaged, minority groups and people from remote regions.
 We address these challenges by working with their teacher to engage them actively in local in school development and nationally advocating for these issues in the educational policy debates and to do this by engaging the students in the work to become active democratic citizens.

 ESFTUG has a growing membership and is generally regarded as the only independent representative of the teachers and they have established a formal agreement on social dialogue with the Ministry of Education in 2017.
 The content and structure of the applied project is based on the evaluation feedback from the participating teachers, their dissemination activities and an ongoing dialogue with the ESFTUG leadership on their need for help and inspiration to an educational capacity building.